greenhost/stapled/README.rst

     make docker-all

-Remove any previous docker image and/or container named `stapled` then buil the image with the same dependencies we used.
+Remove any previous docker image and/or container named `stapled` then build the image with the same dependencies we used.
 Then compile the packages, then place them in the `./docker-dist` dir.